-2. Brand as authentic storyteller – we researched and re-told the original heritage story with the help of a historical archivist.
+We researched and re-told the original heritage story with the help of a historical archivist.
 From this we introduced a conversational tone of voice and key messaging strategy.
 The signature ‘Meet the Makers’ wall brings alive the three key pillars: nutrition, seasonality and provenance, in both stories and images.
 Throughout the store we used every touchpoint, from digital menu boards, to POS to tell the ‘good news’ stories behind the products.

-3. Creating a social space – these cafés were set in within an existing institutional environment, such as a school, hospital, or workplace.
+These cafés were set in within an existing institutional environment, such as a school, hospital, or workplace.
 The brand experience we wanted this brand was the antithesis, a natural ‘out of office’ experience, that felt warm, sensorial and social.
 Elements were deliberately designed create moments of connection and spark up conversation.

 WHAT WE DID